 - Activate the plugin once it is installed successfully.

-Using WP Rollback Plugin
+2. Using WP Rollback Plugin

-Navigate to “Plugins > Add New” menu in WordPress admin dashboard and install WP Rollback plugin from the repository.
+- Navigate to “Plugins > Add New” menu in WordPress admin dashboard and install WP Rollback plugin from the repository.

-Click on the “Rollback” button to see the final warning to backup your WordPress site.
+- Click on the “Rollback” button to see the final warning to backup your WordPress site.
 Assuming you have a complete back, continue with the “Rollback” option to revert the plugin to selected older version.

-3. Ensure to have a complete backup before using this plugin to avoid any unforeseen scenarios.
+You can also use WP Rollback plugin to rollback themes downloaded from WordPress theme repository.
+As mentioned, ensure to have a complete backup before using this plugin to avoid any unforeseen scenarios.